zj-stu/PMMD/README.md

 <div align="center">

-# Code for PMMD: One Framework to Detect and Localize: Towards Unified Multimodal Manipulation Forensics
+# Code for PMMD: Spatial Intelligence as a Prior: A Two-Stage Framework for Multimodal Forgery Detection and Grounding
 <br>

 <img src='./figs/motivation.png' width='90%'>